BinayLimbu/PythonPractice/README.md

-# Just a repository of calculating functions programmed on python following a udemy course
+# Just a repository of training assessments programmed on python from various udemy courses